Infantry square: Use in the Americas

 Union Infantry during the American Civil War form in an infantry square with bayonets fixed, 1860s.

 A battalion of the US Army Coast Artillery Corps demonstrating the hollow square formation used in the event of a street riot, 1918.

 On March 19, 1836, while on the retreat from Goliad after the fall of the Alamo, Texan Colonel James Fannin and his command of 300 men were intercepted by over 1,200 Mexican troops.
 The Texans formed square and repulsed three successive Mexican charges but surrendered the following day when their supplies ran low.

 During the American Civil War, the infantry square was used on only a few occasions, the most notable of which was the Thirty-Second Indiana Volunteer Infantry at the Battle of Rowlett's Station, December 17, 1861 against Terry's Texas Rangers.
 A Colorado Volunteer company formed square when it was charged by lancers of the 5th Texas Mounted Rifles at the Battle of Valverde on February 21, 1862.

 On other occasions, such as at Gettysburg and the Battle of Chickamauga, cavalry units feinted as if they were preparing to charge to force the advancing infantry to halt their advance and form a square.

 In 1867, one of the first battles of the 10th Cavalry was the Battle of the Saline River, 25 miles northwest of Fort Hays, Kansas, in late August 1867.
-Captain George Armes, Company F, 10th Cavalry, was following an the trail of a party of Cheyenne who had killed a group of Union Pacific Railway surveyors.
+Captain George Armes, Company F, 10th Cavalry, was following the trail of a party of Cheyenne who had killed a group of Union Pacific Railway surveyors.
 Tracking along the Saline River, he was surrounded by about 400 horse-mounted Cheyenne warriors.
 Armes formed a defensive "hollow square" with the cavalry mounts in the middle.
 Seeking a better defensive position, Armes walked his command while he maintained the defensive square.
 After 8 hours of combat, 2,000 rounds of defensive fire, and 15 miles of movement, the Cheyenne disengaged and withdrew.
 Company F, without reinforcements, concluded 113 miles of movement during the 30-hour patrol and rode the final 10 miles back to Fort Hays with only one trooper killed in action.
 Armes later commented, "It is the greatest wonder in the world that my command escaped being massacred."
 Armes credited his officers for a "devotion to duty and coolness under fire."

 In 1869, during the Paraguayan War in South America, the Paraguayan defenders formed a square towards the end of the Battle of Acosta Ñu.
 The square was formed too late and so was broken by the Brazilian cavalry.